grokking-sc/grokking-sc/comments.md

         fixed, added `clean` target
 * Include instructions on how to run the executable on one of the example files. fixed, added more explanation to `make run`
+* include the startup scripts start.sh and start.bat in the disk archive fixed